seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 Congratulations.
 You just completed the first iteration.

-## Try to implement the rest of the scenario's by yourself
+## Try to implement the rest of the scenarios by yourself
 Based on the previous code, you should be able to do this.
 Otherwise, scroll down for the complete end solution.

 ### Scenario 2